The research process has a number of stages. The four this guide focuses on are:

 The Library supports two Referencing tools:

 Need advice on writing or presenting?
 Not sure how to organise your ideas?
-L3: Language, Literacies and Learning can help!
+Try the Study Help: Online Resources!

 The Library collection also includes many resources on academic writing and study skills - example search